Maury Wills

 Maurice Morning Wills (October 2, 1932 – September 19, 2022) was an American professional baseball player and manager.
-He played in Major League Baseball (MLB) primarily for the Los Angeles Dodgers from 1959 through 1966 and the latter part of 1969 through 1972 as a shortstop and switch-hitter; he played for the Pittsburgh Pirates in 1967 and 1968, and the Montreal Expos the first part of 1969.
-Wills was an essential component of the Dodgers' championship teams in the mid-1960s, and is credited with reviving the stolen base as part of baseball strategy.
+He played in Major League Baseball as a shortstop from 1959 to 1972, most prominently as an integral member of the Los Angeles Dodgers teams that won three World Series titles between 1959 and 1965.
+He also played for the Pittsburgh Pirates and the Montreal Expos.
+Wills is credited with reviving the stolen base as part of baseball strategy.

-Wills was the National League Most Valuable Player (MVP) in 1962, stealing a record 104 bases to break the old modern era mark of 96, set by Ty Cobb in 1915.
-He was an All-Star for five seasons and seven All-Star Games, and was the first MLB All-Star Game Most Valuable Player in 1962.
+Wills was the National League Most Valuable Player (MVP) in 1962, stealing a record 104 bases to break the old modern-era mark of 96, set by Ty Cobb in 1915.
+Wills was an All-Star for five seasons and seven All-Star Games, and was the first MLB All-Star Game Most Valuable Player in 1962.
 He also won Gold Gloves in 1961 and 1962.
 In a fourteen-year career, Wills batted .281 with 20 home runs, 458 runs batted in, 2,134 hits, 1,067 runs, 177 doubles, 71 triples, 586 stolen bases, and 552 bases on balls in 1,942 games.
+Wills briefly managed the Seattle Mariners in parts of the 1980 and 1981 seasons.
 From 2009 until his death in 2022, Wills was a member of the Los Angeles Dodgers organization, serving as a representative of the Dodgers Legend Bureau.

 Early life

+Wills was born in Washington, D.C., to Guy and Mabel Wills, the seventh of 13 children.
+His parents were originally from Maryland; his father, born in 1900, worked as a machinist at the Washington Navy Yard and was a part-time Baptist minister.
+His mother, born in 1902, worked as an elevator operator.

-Wills was born in Washington, D.C., the seventh of 13 children.
-He began playing semi-professional baseball at age 14, and played baseball, basketball, and football at Cardozo Senior High School.
-He was named an All-City player in all three sports in his sophomore, junior, and senior years.
-Wills graduated from Cardozo in 1950.
+He began playing semi-professional baseball at age 14.
+At Cardozo Senior High School, Wills starred in baseball, basketball, and football.
+He earned All-City honors in each sport in his sophomore, junior, and senior years.
+On the baseball team, he played third base and also pitched.